mckyrosenthal/nba_inj_pred/README.md

 ### Data Analysis

-We begin by attempt to model the data using a [simple logistic regression model](log_reg.ipynb).
+We begin by using a [simple logistic regression model](log_reg.ipynb).
 We begin by identifying the best features in a simple manner using the correlations between the features and whether the player was injured in the a given game.
 We identify the 30 "best" features by keeping the 30 features with the highest correlation, but also dropping features that correspond to the same statistic but over a different time window.
 The best performing features found using this method are

 ![alt text](best_feats_corr.png "Best features from correlation with Was_Injured")